ndrpnt/awesome-kubernetes-configuration-management/README.md

 This list contains
 207 configuration management tools,
 42 secret management tools,
-and 4 other related tools.
+and 4 related tools.
-Feel free to contribute and help expand it.
+Contributions are welcome.

-Note that many listed tools are unreviewed and may actually be out of scope for this repository.
+Note that tools marked unreviewed may be out of scope for this repository.

 ## Configuration Management